-The history of hip hop dance is as colorful as its origin story.
-The beginnings of this dance style began in the late 1960’s and is believed to have started in New York, but there are also some ties to the western region of the United States, like in southern California.
+The origins of hip hop dance are as colorful as its origin story.
+The beginnings of this dance style began in the late 1960s and are believed to have started in New York, but there are also some ties to the western region of the United States, like in southern California.
 The people that started hip hop began their journey in the streets with no formal dance training but a natural movement and instinct for rhythm.
 Inspired by complex movements and African dance styles, hip hop was meant to be performed by the people and not the “academy” – in the streets and by regular untrained people.
-Whether East coast or West coast hip hop, this style has great influences from African dances, as well as some minor influences from tap, swing, and modern style.
+Whether East Coast or West coast hip hop, this style has great influences from African dances, as well as some minor influences from tap, swing, and modern style.
 Let’s get into some more information about the different styles, moves, and roots of hip hop!

 The East coast is known as the origin and birthplace of hip hop dance and music.
 It originated in black and Latino communities throughout the state of New York in the late 1960s, but really hit its height of popularity in the 80s and the 90s.
 The individuals that created this dance style also created styles within hip hop, such as break dancing (which makes up a huge chunk of what hip hop really is), roboting, popping, locking, and boogaloo.
 All of these styles consist of complex foot movements that were made up on a whim, which indicated an amazing knowledge of how to improvise their body and steps to the music.
 These original dancers were incredible at feeling music and dancing with passion and purpose.